Vedas – The Foundation of Hinduism

 VedasVedas means “Knowledge.”
-Vedas is the basis of Hinduism.
-By this, you would understand the importance of Vedas in Hinduism.
-Vedas are the literature of foremost importance in Hinduism.
-Before the existence of Vedas, Hinduism was of somewhat primitive type.
+Vedas are the basis of Hinduism.
+They are the literature of foremost importance in Hinduism.
+Before the existence of the Vedas, Hinduism was of a somewhat primitive type.
 Vedas gave it new dimensions.

-Vedas are the revelation of God to the human being through the sages.
-Vedas were not written at any time but they were transferred from one generation to another through teacher-disciple tradition.
-Disciples used to memorize the Vedas and then they used to teach their disciples when they become teachers.
+Vedas are the revelation of God to human beings through the sages.
+Vedas were not written at any time, but they were transferred from one generation to another through the teacher-disciple tradition.
+Disciples used to memorize the Vedas and then teach their disciples when they became teachers.

 The four Vedas are: